jolie/docs/src/language-tools-and-standard-library/standard-library-api/file.md

   - json: each child value corresponds to an attribute, the base values are saved as the default values (attribute "$" or singular value), the "_" helper childs disappear (e.g. a._[i]._[j] -> a[i][j]), the rest gets read out recursively

      when format is xml and a schema is defined, the resulting xml follows the schema constraints.
-   Use "@NameSpace" in order to enable root element identification in the schema by specifing the namespace of the root.
+   Use "@NameSpace" in order to enable root element identification in the schema by specifying the namespace of the root.
    Use "@Prefix" for forcing a prefix in an element.
    Use "@ForceAttribute" for forcing an attribute in an element even if it is not defined in the corresponding schema
 ```